erickcan/sound-change-applier/README.md

 A command-line sound change applier written in Python.

 ## Setup
-To start using this sound change applier, you just need to clone this repo:
+To begin using this sound change applier, you just need to download the executable (`.exe`) file in the [releases](https://github.com/erickcan/sound-change-applier/releases) tab.

+You can also clone this repo and use the `sca.bat` file:
 ```
 $ git clone https://github.com/erickcan/sound-change-applier.git
 ```